 In the acts and in fruit of marriage” (113-114)

 The Wife of Bath offers a scandalous argument for why men owe their wives a debt of sexual gratification in marriage.
 She views marriage as an economic transaction, and she makes no attempt to seek a just and happy household.
 Instead, her lust is for authority.
-She justifies making her husband a debtor and a slave.
+She justifies force over her husband as a debtor and a slave.
 Her desire is for “power” in marriage.

 The Wife of Bath proceeds with her lengthy autobiography.
 Three of her husbands were good (she skips over these.
 Goodness is not worth mentioning).
 Two of her husbands were bad.
 What is good and bad to the Wife of Bath?
 The three good husbands were old and rich, but they could not satisfy her sexually.
 She discusses various verbal tricks she had played on these old men, and the reasons why she never cared about their love, only her own personal gain.
 The Wife of Bath describes her soul as follows: